TeamTopologies/Team-Shape-Templates/README.md

 - Stream-aligned teams should always be horizontally aligned with rounded corners
 - Enabling teams should always be vertically aligned with rounded corners
 - Complicated subsystem teams should always be an octagon
-- Team should always be horizontally aligned with rounded corners and dotted border
+- An Undefined Team Type team should always be horizontally aligned with rounded corners and dotted border
 - Collaboration should be indicated using a parallelogram
 - Facilitation should be represented using a circle
 - X-as-a-Service should be represented with a triangle, with the point of the triangle indicating the direction of the service being provided